Loading…

 Learning Objectives

-Understand expectations for real-world data (RWD) quality assessments in studies intended for regulatory submissions; Identify available tools and frameworks for implementing RWD quality assessments; Incorporate RWD quality assessments into internal workflows using practical approaches discussed in the session.
+Recognize expectations for real-world data (RWD) quality assessments in studies intended for regulatory submissions; Identify available tools and frameworks for implementing RWD quality assessments; Explain ways to incorporate RWD quality assessments into internal workflows using practical approaches.

 Chair